sytzeloor/elfproef/README.md

 	bundle install

+## Compatibility

+As of elfproef-0.2.0 you need ruby-1.9.3 or up, ruby-2.0.0 is preferred.

+If your project is stuck at <= ruby-1.9.2, use the latest elfproef-0.1.x release.

+    gem 'elfproef', '0.1.4'

 ## Usage

-Using the BsnValidator
+Using the BsnValidator:

     class User < ActiveRecord::Base
       validates :bsn_number, bsn: true
     end

-Using the BankAccountValidator
+Using the BankAccountValidator:

     class User < ActiveRecord::Base
       validates :account_number, bank_account: true
 	end

-Using the PaymentReferenceValidator
+Using the PaymentReferenceValidator:

     class User < ActiveRecord::Base
       validates :reference, payment_reference: true
     end

-You can also use these validators without `ActiveRecord` by including `ActiveModel::Validations`.
+You can also use these validators without `ActiveRecord` by including `ActiveModel::Validations`:

     class AwesomeDutchPerson
       include ActiveModel::Validations